issfathy/Wheel-of-Fortune/README.md

 - We have tried to implement a wheel but could not find a successful way to do so but we did come close.
 - We also encountered a difficulty with creating a timer that did not care about a user input but instead kept counting until the time ran out

-# This project was completed with the help of Bibin Benny, Shreya Sanjiv, and Fathy Elhadidy from La Salle Univeristy.
+# This project was completed by Fathy Elhadidy, Shreya Sanjiv, and Bibin Benny from La Salle Univeristy.